dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 The basic problem is described at the start of this document, but we can characterise it more precisely:

-> An application that references the [`System.Reactive` NuGet package](https://www.nuget.org/packages/System.Reactive) (directly or transitively) and which has a Windows-specific target specifying a version of `10.0.19041` or later will acquire a dependency on the [.NET Windows Desktop Runtime](https://github.com/dotnet/windowsdesktop) (sometimes referred to as just the ".NET Desktop Runtime" and also sometimes referred to by the technical _shared framework name_ `Microsoft.WindowsDesktop.App`).
+> An application that references v6 of the [`System.Reactive` NuGet package](https://www.nuget.org/packages/System.Reactive) (directly or transitively) and which has a Windows-specific target specifying a version of `10.0.19041` or later will acquire a dependency on the [.NET Windows Desktop Runtime](https://github.com/dotnet/windowsdesktop) (sometimes referred to as just the ".NET Desktop Runtime" and also sometimes referred to by the technical _shared framework name_ `Microsoft.WindowsDesktop.App`).
 >
 > This occurs because the `System.Reactive` package's `nuspec` file's `frameworkReferences` section states that this package's `net6.0-windows10.0.19041` target has a `frameworkReference` to `Microsoft.WindowsDesktop.App`.
 Here's the relevant section of the `nuspec` file in `System.Reactive` 6.0.1:
 >